Why and how are we practicing “justice”?

 MJN is super serious about embodying our values of loving care, justice, and solidarity in everything we do.
 At the most basic, we think that deep commitment to how we work and connect with one another right now — not merely what impact we seek in some future — is essential to justice.
 In today's language on justice, this partly falls into the category of procedural justice.

 Designing practical systems that fully embody values is not easy, and a drastically overlooked area of innovation.
-In the end, most organizations seek to innovate in programs but retain certain business norms that limit potential.
+In the end, most organizations seek to innovate in programs but retain business norms that undo the work.
 When nonprofits don't reflect values in their day-to-day, they end up with dehumanizing workplaces, inequitable pay that widens the wealth gap, and real harm to good people.
 “Good impact” is not a replacement for justice.

 Early actions